-The CICAD Program to Estimate the Human, Social and Economic Costs of Drugs in the Americas arose form a mandate from the Action Plan of the Third Summit of the Americas in 2001, which was renewed in the Fourth Summit in Mar de Plata in November 22005.
+The CICAD Program to Estimate the Human, Social and Economic Costs of Drugs in the Americas arose form a mandate from the Action Plan of the Third Summit of the Americas in 2001, which was renewed in the Fourth Summit in Mar de Plata in November 2005.
 The methodology developed was based on the International Guidelines for Estimating Costs of Substance Abuse developed by the Canadian Centre on Substance Abuse and its international working group on costs.
 Six countries (Barbados, Chile, Costa Rica, El Salvador, Mexico and Uruguay) participated in the pilot study.

 Subsequently, the governments of Argentina and Colombia joined the study group.
-The government of Trinidad has expressed an interest in the program and expects to implement it by end-2006.
-Chile expanded its participation in the program by implementing the first study on avoidable costs (factors that are immediately influenced by government policy decisions) in December 2006 with the support of the Canadian government,
+The government of Trinidad and Tobago has expressed an interest in the program and expects to implement it by end-2006.
+Chile will expand its participation in the program by implementing the first study on avoidable costs (factors that are immediately influenced by government policy decisions), for which CICAD/OAS has approved the execution of this study with funds from the Canadian government.